Sunday, December 22, 2024

 The autopsy revealed extensive blunt force injuries, including multiple skull fractures and deep lacerations to the wrist, neck, and head.
 Pathologist Dr. Idelmys Alarcon Arango confirmed the cause of death as multiple traumatic injuries caused by a sharp weapon, believed to be the cutlass.

-At the sentencing hearing on October 24, Probation Officer Emmanuelina Toussaint from the Department of Social Services presented her assessment to the Court which revealed that Wiltshire experienced an unstable childhood, lacked consistent parental guidance, and struggled with substance abuse, including marijuana and cocaine.
+At the sentencing hearing on October 24, the Probation Officer from the Department of Social Services presented her assessment to the Court which revealed that Wiltshire experienced an unstable childhood, lacked consistent parental guidance, and struggled with substance abuse, including marijuana and cocaine.

-Although he entered a guilty plea, Toussaint noted he showed no remorse for his actions nor empathy toward Rolle, suggesting a troubling lack of sensitivity.
+The report stated that although he entered a guilty plea, he showed no remorse for his actions nor empathy toward Rolle, suggesting a troubling lack of sensitivity.

 According to the report, family reactions to Wiltshire’s sentencing varied, with some relatives advocating for a harsh sentence while his mother remained in denial about his involvement.
 Rolle’s family, still grieving three years after his death, hoped for the maximum penalty.
 Community members in Castle Bruce expressed little surprise at Wiltshire’s involvement, citing his reputation as a delinquent in the area.